10 Important Tips for New eBay Sellers

 Is Free Shipping a Good Idea?

 There are two camps on this issue.
 Experienced veteran sellers are really divided here.
-Free shipping isn't really free — you will build it into the price of the item.
-Calculated shipping is really the most fair way for the buyer and the most accurate way for both buyer and seller.
+Free shipping isn't really free—you will build the shipping cost into the price of the item.
+Calculated shipping is really the fairest way for the buyer and the most accurate way for both buyer and seller.

 If you are selling items that will fit into a padded flat rate mailer or box, you can charge a flat rate for shipping, or offer free shipping and increase the selling price by the amount of the flat rate shipping. eBay charges fees on both the sale price and the shipping cost, so you won't save any money on fees by offering free shipping.